fayimora/asset-aggregator/README.md

 - `python test.py` (in another terminal and from the root directory of the project)

 # Misc
-- Time spent on task(analysing, implementating, testing, documentation) - approx 4 hours
+- Time spent on task(analysing, implementing, testing, documentation) - approx 4 hours
 - `https://gocardless.com` takes 17 minutes on average to run